 In her book, Taming the Dragons: Choices for Women in Conflict and Pain, Brenda Wilbee demonstrates to readers that there is always something we can do to change our circumstances for the better, no matter how small that change may be.
 One of her examples describes the horrible night her volatile ex-husband arrived and took many household items he declared to be his.
 That included her children’s only form of entertainment, their record player.
 Although Brenda was reluctant to stand up for herself, her motherlove propelled her to advocate for her kids.
 She summoned her courage and called her ex.
 Think how difficult that must have been, afraid he would be nasty, struggling to keep her body and her voice from shaking, trying to remain rational.
 As calmly as she could, she explained what the record player meant to their children.
 His response surprised her.
 Within the week, he brought a smaller player they could enjoy.
 Brenda was able to make a positive change by accepting that her ex’s behavior was awful.
 But, just maybe, if she made a small request without resorting to anger, she could cause the situation to become a little better.

-A man in Oslo, Norway man realized that he very much missed spending time in the forest.
-He had responsibilities which kept him from spending significant blocks of time camping.
-Accepting that fact, he came up with a simple plan … something he could do.
+An Oslo, Norway man had responsibilities which kept him from spending significant blocks of time camping, but he very much missed spending time in the forest.
+Accepting this reality, he came up with a simple plan … something he could do.
 He would spend one night in the same spot in the forest every month for a year.
 During that year, he learned “In the woods, there is no one to help you and nothing is going to get better unless you do something about it.”
 He observed each time he went into the woods, “that something had changed,” and that included himself.

 Maybe we’re caught by surprise, hardly able to believe the kind of situation in which we find ourselves.
 “Unbelievable!” we mumble under our breath or scream at the universe while shaking our fists.
 That’s where I found myself after my divorce.
 To put it simply, my husband had not been kind to me for years.
 When I finally got up the courage to leave, I discovered he had already found someone else and secretly married her within a month of our divorce.
 I nearly went out of my mind, not wanting to accept that he had cheated on me.
 I had nightmares in which I begged him to come back.
 It took a while to accept the fact that our divorce was as real as was his marriage, and it couldn’t be undone.
 When I was finally able to acknowledge those facts in my mind and body, I could take small positive steps toward my new life and begin the process of healing.